modcomlearning/MediLab/README.md

                         return jsonify({'message': 'Something went wrong'})

 ```
-Now add the Two Classes in your app.py
+Now add the Two Classes(Resources) in your app.py
 ```
 from flask import *
 from flask_restful import Api